oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Vista.md

 Nationality:
   - United States of America
   - Texas
+Name:
+  - Vista
 ---
 # Vista

 Vista is a [character](Characters.md) as a contestant on the [Megarchive Warehouse Show](../../../Megarchive%20Warehouse%20Show/Megarchive%20Warehouse%20Show.md).

 ## Identity
 Vista is a Daikin FFQ18Q2VJU 4-way-flow compact cassette [heat pump](../../Species/Air%20Conditioners.md).
 Vista's name is pronounced as Vista.
 Her name is derived from her series' name, which is Vista instead of her model.
+Her real name is also the same ig.

 Vista was born in July 7, 2018.
 She is asexual bigender (male/female bigender).
 Her pronouns are she/him, though she prefers she/her.
 We don't know why she prefers being called she/her, probably because of her name (idk though).

 Vista has the Type-2/Type-B panel (BYFQ60C2W1S) installed.
 She also has both the BRC1E73 (Main) and BRC082A42S (Sub) wired and wireless remote controller installed.